academyofdata/clusterdock/cheatsheet.md

 to create the table followed by a `LOAD DATA INPATH` command, as shown above

+## HBase

+In this repository you'll find a script called 'curl-hbase.sh' that uses curl and HBase's REST server (not enabled by default in the clusterdock setup) to generate and load some data in a table called 'ztable', into two column families 'data' and 'text'.
+Once the script is run, one can start an HBase shell to query the result.
+The shell is started with the following command

+`HADOOP_USER_NAME=hbase hbase shell`

+If the shell starts correctly the prompt should say something like `hbase(main):001:0>`, this means that we can see what tables are there and query the data in them.
+Start with

+`desc 'default:ztable'`

+This will get the table definition, that also shows the defined column families and their properties.
+Further on you can type

+`get 'ztable','row111'`

+to get the data stored at the key called 'row111', or

+`get 'ztable','row111','text:subcol2'`

+to get the cell 'text:subcol2' of the said row

 ## Avro

 One of the nuissances when working with Avro files is providing the right schema (when creating a table in Hive, for instance) that's why there's a little helper script to help with the schema generation.